oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 ### 2.3 - About the [oreohive.org](http://oreohive.org) domain (name) and our website

-We currently own, maintain and manage (the rights to) the domain name [oreohive.org](http://oreohive.org) via our registrar, who reserves all rights of their own regardless of this Terms & Ethics of use document.
+We currently own, maintain and manage (the rights to) the domain name [oreohive.org](http://oreohive.org) via our registrar, who reserves all rights of their own regardless of this oreohive Source No-AI-Training License document.
 This may not be the case forever; right now, we most certainly have no plans to discontinue our use of this domain or cease our payments for it, as it’s largely central to our identity.

 However, it’s important to note that our website and our domain name are indeed two separate entities, the former of which can be hosted independently of the latter.
 Both our acquisition and ownership of the domain name, and the website(s) we host there, including those on any subdomains, are all part of the oreohive project, and are all managed by us, the oreohive organisation.

 ### 2.4 - Our stuff

-Any ‘service’ we refer to throughout these Terms & Ethics of Use of our own covers any experience, software (web(site/page)-hosted or otherwise) provisioned by, created by, maintained by or published by the oreohive organisation, or any such service the oreohive organisation currently holds the rights to / rightfully owns or manages.
+Any ‘service’ we refer to throughout these oreohive Source No-AI-Training License of our own covers any experience, software (web(site/page)-hosted or otherwise) provisioned by, created by, maintained by or published by the oreohive organisation, or any such service the oreohive organisation currently holds the rights to / rightfully owns or manages.
 It also includes any products or services of any kind we offer, fulfil or provide to you or any given consumer, any tools, assets, works or materials we may publish as the oreohive organisation, or our development, publishing or maintenance of any of these.

 When we refer to an ‘asset’, a (piece of) ‘material’, a ‘product’, or (some) ‘content’ as ‘ours’ (belonging to the oreohive organisation), we are usually referring to and are including in our statement any asset, piece of material, product, service, artwork, creation, supply, image/photo, video, piece of code (be it exemplary, functional/operational in our delivery of our services, or something else) we publish under the oreohive organisation, regardless of whether it is a part of the oreohive project (or not).

-These Terms & Ethics of Use cover all products, services and assets (published, maintained, owned or developed) by the oreohive organisation, regardless of said asset, service or product’s status as in or a part of ‘the oreohive project’ or otherwise.
-As such, your use of any resource (owned or published) by the oreohive organisation is to be governed by these Terms & Ethics of Use, as described earlier.
+These oreohive Source No-AI-Training License cover all products, services and assets (published, maintained, owned or developed) by the oreohive organisation, regardless of said asset, service or product’s status as in or a part of ‘the oreohive project’ or otherwise.
+As such, your use of any resource (owned or published) by the oreohive organisation is to be governed by these oreohive Source No-AI-Training License, as described earlier.

-### 2.5 - How this Terms & Ethics of Use document, and these Terms & Ethics of Use, interface with, correspond to and engage with other licences, licensing agreements and laws (restrictions take charge)
+### 2.5 - How this oreohive Source No-AI-Training License document, and these oreohive Source No-AI-Training License, interface with, correspond to and engage with other licences, licensing agreements and laws (restrictions take charge)

-*In the event of a contradiction between these Terms & Ethics of Use, any other such documentation / guidelines we may publish or any licenses (usually published by third parties, like the Free Software Foundation) we may employ or use in publishing our resources, restrictions always take charge, and ALWAYS overrule freedoms.*
+*In the event of a contradiction between these oreohive Source No-AI-Training License, any other such documentation / guidelines we may publish or any licenses (usually published by third parties, like the Free Software Foundation) we may employ or use in publishing our resources, restrictions always take charge, and ALWAYS overrule freedoms.*

 It should not usually be the case that this document’s information clashes with the information provided by the other licenses we use to distribute our content under, and such licensing agreements we leverage, which are typically from third parties.

-For example, by default, **we license ALL of the assets and media we share under the oreohive organisation under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**, unless it’s **code** or inside **a programming language**, in which case, **we license it under the GNU Affero General Public License 3.0 (GNU AGPL-3.0)**.
+For example, by default, **we license ALL of the assets and media we share under the oreohive organisation under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**, unless it’s **code** or inside **a programming language**, in which case, **we license it under the GNU Affero General Public License 3.0 (oreohive Source No-AI-Training License (most recent version available))**.

 For clarity, to largely reiterate, ALL assets and media we publish under the oreohive organisation or on our oreohive platforms, (sub)domains, websites, repositories or services, is, by default, licensed under CC BY-NC-SA 4.0.

-This is with the exception of code, or text assets that are of a programming language; we license all of these pieces of code or language scripts under the GNU AGPL-3.0 instead.
+This is with the exception of code, or text assets that are of a programming language; we license all of these pieces of code or language scripts under the oreohive Source No-AI-Training License (most recent version available) instead.
 As stated, both of these are defaults; if we state that any of our assets, media or content is licensed otherwise, this may not apply.

 However, with this example in mind, it’s important for you to understand that: